 Graduated from a Fashion and Design degree previously, she is currently a student in the University of Bordeaux Montaigne in what is called a “ Professional Masters” program, which is about doing Art for Social Action.

 She explores the idea that the artist is the creative initiator of a project, the artwork is the process of sharing and the public is the creative collaborator.

 Upcycling Costume, Performance and Video

 Made out of upcycling material, I am wearing a glass bulb over my head which pipes are connected to it and goes to an oxygen bag in which plants are the source of the oxygen I breathe in.
 One opened eye on my t-shirt is a representation of the Universal Eye, the Consciousness, an Awakening.
-This works are represented in the exhibition by a short video documenting the performance in a narrative fiction.
+This work was represented in the exhibition by a short video documenting the performance in narrative fiction.

 - Friday 26th of April, 5:30 to Late: Grand Opening Fundraiser

 - Saturday 27th of April, 11:00 am to 3 pm: Workshop with Khasti Studio (Screen Printing).